coralproject/talk/plugins/talk-plugin-rich-text/README.md

 Add `"talk-plugin-rich-text"` to the `plugins.json` in your Talk installation.
 This plugin provides a server and a client side implementation.

+###### Note: Possible plugin conflict
+The plugin `talk-plugin-comment-content` will prevent this plugin from rendering comments with rich text styling and is not needed if this plugin is enabled.

 ## Server implementation

 ### How does this work?